-2. Legal framework
+2. Legal Framework

-This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (2023), Working Together to Safeguard Children (2018) and Governance Handbook (2020).
+This policy is based on the Department for Education's statutory guidance, Keeping children safe in education 2024, Working together to safeguard children 2023(2018) and Governance Handbook (2020).
 It is also based on relevant legislation, policy and guidance that seeks to protect children in England.
 This includes:

-- The Rehabilitation of Offenders Act 1974,
+- The Rehabilitation of Offenders Act 1974

 - Human Rights Act 1998

 - Section 175 of the Education Act (2002)

 - Female Genital Mutilation Act 2003

 - The school's duty under the Children Act 2004 to co-operate with other organisations and agencies [more information about this is available from the Information Commissioner's Office: ico.org.uk/for organisations]

-- Safeguarding Vulnerable Groups Act 2006

-- The School Staffing (England) Regulations 2009

-- Equality Act 2010

-- Public Sector Equality Duty

-- Education Regulations (2014)

-- Prevent Duty Guidance for England and Wales (2015)

-- Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (2018)

-- Data Protection Act (2018)

-- Guidance for safer working practice for those working with children and young people in education settings (2022)

-- Teacher's Standards (2012)

-- Behaviour in schools Advice for headteachers and school staff (2022)

-- Working together to improve school attendance
+- Safeguarding Vulnerable Groups Act 2006 • - The School Staffing (England) Regulations 2009 - Equality Act 2010 • - Public Sector Equality Duty - Education Regulations (2014) - Prevent Duty Guidance for England and Wales (2015) • - Information sharing advice for practitioners providing safeguarding services for children, young people, parents and carers 2024 - Data Protection Act (2018) - Guidance for safer working practice for those working with children and young people in education settings (2022) • Teacher's Standards (2012) - Behaviour in schools Advice for headteachers and school staff (2022).
+Behaviour in schools Advice for headteachers and school staff (2024) - Working together to improve school attendance (May 2022) •